anne-gcd/MTG-Link/utils/README.md

 ## paths2gfa.py

-The **paths2gfa.py** script takes as input a file containing the paths between scaffolds and transform it to a GFA file.
+The **paths2gfa.py** script takes as input a file containing the paths between scaffolds and transform it to a GFA file (GFA 2.0).

 Format of a path: `<int:nb_scaffolds>****<sid1(f|r)>+<sid2(f|r)>`